 Author: Syedur Rahman 15 July 2021

-Russia has announced that it is set to pave the way for its law enforcement agencies to confiscate cryptocurrency that has been obtained illegally.
+Russia has announced that it will introduce legislation to give law enforcement agencies the power to confiscate cryptocurrency that has been obtained illegally.

-Krasnov has stated that cryptocurrency is being increasingly used in bribery, which is making it difficult to authorities to follow the money trail.
-The proposed legislation will, when it is enacted, be used to tackle this.
+Krasnov has said that cryptocurrency is being increasingly used in bribery in Russia.
+The legislation that is being proposed is intended to tackle this.

-While the precise details have not yet been revealed, Russia’s move to introduce legislation is another indicator of the importance of cryptocurrency regulation.
-The cryptocurrency industry is a fast-paced one that is developing rapidly and not all jurisdictions have the legal framework to deal with it.
+Russia’s move to introduce legislation is one more indicator of the importance of cryptocurrency regulation.
+While cryptocurrency is a fast-paced sector that is developing rapidly it is clear that not all jurisdictions have the legal framework to deal with it.

-It should be remembered that a significant portion of cryptocurrency fraud arises from the Hydra market, which is a Russia-based dark web marketplace where cryptocurrency is used to buy and sell illicit goods online.
-Hydra has grown at an astonishing rate.
-Reports have suggested that its volume of transactions has risen from approximately £9 million in 2016 to $1.37 billion in 2020.
+It should be noted that a significant portion of cryptocurrency fraud arises from the Hydra market, which is a Russia-based dark web marketplace where cryptocurrency is used to buy and sell illicit goods online.
+Hydra has grown at an astonishing rate, with its volume of transactions having risen from approximately £9 million in 2016 to more than one billion pounds in 2020.
 Until now, cybercriminals involved with it have been free from scrutiny by law enforcement.

 Eastern Europe is one of the areas with the highest levels of cryptocurrency transactions linked to criminal activity, which is largely due to Hydra.
 Russia’s efforts to legislate in the face of such a problem is understandable.